 Moral hazards: Opining about a field where you haven't done the homework can create negative externalities.
 You won't incur these costs; you're safe in the ivory tower.
 But your amateurish ideas might do real harm out there in the world.
 I’m sure you can guess the domains where this is likely to happen.
 To this objection, I say: yes, and amen.
 The thing to do here is not, however, to retreat back into our areas of comfortable expertise.
 It is to think before we speak and internalise the relevant externalities.
 One way to do this is to recruit collaborators who are “locals” within a target domain.
 When we’ve got skin in the game, even through a collaborator, we’re better positioned to assess risk.

 Let's close with an autobiographical note.
 I've made a few contributions here or there to a narrow patch of metaphysics, just one subfield within philosophy, itself just one corner of the humanities (or whatever it is that philosophy is).
 That's all well and good, and I’m sometimes content in tending my own obscure garden.
 But the intense pleasure I once felt in doing metaphysics isn’t quite what it used to be.
 I grow bored or irritated much more easily than I ever did when starting out.
-Picking up a little economics and computer science -- as I've done when teaching an interdisciplinary class on Money and supervising undergraduate research on blockchain and cryptocurrency -- is like being a student again myself.
+Picking up a little economics and computer science -- as I've done when teaching an interdisciplinary class on Money and supervising undergraduate research on bitcoin and related matters -- is like being a student again myself.
 That means work.
 But here’s the other thing about being a student.
 Learning is fun.
 Learning totally new things or connecting previously disparate domains of knowledge feels amazing.
 It makes for ah-ha moments of the kind that brought me to academia in the first place.

 Perhaps you can give it a try and find similar results.